 The activities listed above are included in the participation costs of each program.
 The exact details of the 2018 activities will be finalised in due course.
 Please get in touch if you have any questions or suggestions in the meantime.

 In addition to these trips, you will also be able to join an optional extra excursion to a town or region outside Bogota.
-In 2017 the group went to Salento, in Colombia’s famous coffee region.
-Please check back soon for more details of the 2018 option!
+In 2017 the group went to Salento, in Colombia’s famous coffee region, and in 2018 visited Villa de Leyva.
+Please check back soon for more details of the 2019 option!